-Fabricated items regardless of cost that are either created for transfer to a non-University entity, or are expected to have a useful life of less than one year, do not meet the University's definition of inventorial equipment and should not be treated as such.
+Fabricated items regardless of cost that are either created for transfer to a non-university entity, or are expected to have a useful life of less than one year, do not meet the university's definition of inventorial equipment and should not be treated as such.

-Non-federal sponsors may define equipment differently from the University and, once accepted, this definition becomes the definition for the purposes of the specific agreement.
+Non-federal sponsors may define equipment differently from the university and, once accepted, this definition becomes the definition for the purposes of the specific agreement.

-ii. total cost is greater than $5,000, and
+- The total cost is greater than $5,000

-Department labor, travel or other operating expenses associated with the fabrication such as salaries of Principal Investigators, graduate student researchers, or other comparable personnel who participate in the fabrication process are not included in the acquisition cost of the item and are subject to indirect costs.
+Department labor, travel, or other operating expenses associated with the fabrication such as salaries of Principal Investigators, graduate student researchers, or other comparable personnel who participate in the fabrication process are not included in the acquisition cost of the item and are subject to indirect costs.